 In 1993, management went back to demanding givebacks, including an attempt to undo the new step system of wages and to significantly reduce health care benefits.
 Their insistence prompted another strike.
 The 1993 strike, which lasted for a month through the winter holidays, was not characterized by the level of organization and preparation or broad participation that marked the 1991 strike, and did not make comparable gains.
 However, it was important, necessary, and successful in holding the line against givebacks.

-The mid-nineties also saw LSSA and NOLSW once again focused on fighting to maintain legal services for the poor.
+The mid-nineties saw LSSA and NOLSW once again focused on fighting to maintain legal services for the poor.
+1996 brought sweeping Republican control to the US Congress.
+Congress slashed LSC funding and imposed significant restrictions on the types of work that LSC-funded organizations could perform.
 Once again, we were confronted with a sustained political offensive in Congress to destroy the effectiveness of Legal Services.
 This time it was not just about reducing funding, but about imposing substantive restrictions on our work and on client eligibility, among other things setting up programs to jump or be pushed from LSC funding altogether.
+This is why LSC-funded organizations cannot bring class actions, and cannot represent many immigrants.
 Again, it was NOLSW that led the defense, and again, District 65 and the UAW were right there when we needed them.

-Also in the mid-to late 1990s, LSC began forcing the wholesale merger of legal services programs nationwide, and eventually ordered LSNY to start planning ways to consolidate and become more efficient.
-LSSA developed, and pressed LSNY to adopt, a restructuring plan that would integrate the system, improve the quality of services, enhance partnerships with community groups, and create accountability.
+Our union developed, and pressed LSNY to adopt, a restructuring plan that would integrate the system, improve the quality of services, enhance partnerships with community groups, and create accountability.
 LSNY refused meaningfully to address most of these concerns, and effectively dared LSC to impose a plan of its own.
-However, eventually LSNY did implement the current “membership corporation” structure allowing LSNY to force the firing of a project director as catastrophic as Cherie Gaines.
+However, eventually LSNY did implement the current “membership corporation” structure allowing LSNY to force the firing of a project director as catastrophic as Bed-Stuy’s Cherie Gaines.